Frequently Asked Questions

 The project broke ground in December 2017.
 The first three years of the project were used to relocate and protect strategic utilities, conduct other pre-construction activities, and finalize design.
 In August 2019, the Kiewit-Parsons Joint Venture (KPJV) team was selected for the main design-build contract for the fully funded project segment from Glendora to Pomona (including stations in Glendora, San Dimas, La Verne and Pomona).
 KPJV is on schedule to complete the four-station, 9.1-mile project segment to Pomona in early 2025.
 Once KPJV reaches substantial completion, the project segment gets turned over to LA Metro and LA Metro decides when passenger service starts.
 Based on past phases, it takes approximately six months from substantial completion for passenger service to start; but the decision is made by LA Metro.

-Importantly, the remaining project segment from Pomona to Montclair, including the Claremont and Montclair stations, is currently unfunded and will need to be built as a separate phase.
-The Construction Authority is currently seeking the additional funding needed to complete the project to Claremont and Montclair.
+Importantly, the remaining project segment from Pomona to Montclair, including the Claremont and Montclair stations, will need to be built as a separate phase.
+The Construction Authority is currently seeking the additional funding needed to complete the project to Claremont and Montclair and anticipates a funding award announcement by late April 2024.
+In anticipation, the Construction Authority is initiating in March 2024 an approximately 15-month process to hire a new design-build team for the final project segment.

 Will the Glendora Station open for passenger service first, then the San Dimas Station, etc. (moving east); or will all stations open at one time?

-Once the Construction Authority reaches substantial completion and the line is tested and turned over to LA Metro for pre-revenue service (when new operators are trained on the extension), it will be up to LA Metro to decide how the agency opens the extension for passenger service.
-It is anticipated that all stations being built will all open at the same time.
+Once the Construction Authority reaches substantial completion and the project is turned over to LA Metro for training and pre-revenue service, it is up to LA Metro to decide how the agency opens the extension for passenger service.
+It is anticipated though, that all stations all open at the same time.

 Is the Glendora to Montclair segment fully funded?